-S&P 500 ETFs offer investors a wide variety of options to buy into America’s 500 largest company stocks.
-With so many options out there, this page will help clear everything up so you can choose the right S&P 500 ETF for you.
+S&P 500 ETFs offer people a wide variety of options to buy into America’s 500 largest company stocks.
+With so many options out there, this page will help clear everything up so you can choose the right one based on your own financial needs.

 Best S&P 500 ETFs